codahale/veil-go/README.md

 ### Digital Signatures

 To make authenticated messages, Veil creates Schnorr signatures using the signer's secret key.
-The ephemeral public key created for the signature is encoded using Elligator2, making the signatures indistinguishable from random noise.
 The actual "message" signed is a SHA-512 hash of the message, and SHA-512 is used to derive ristretto255 scalars from the message and ephemeral public key.

 ### Multi-Recipient Messages